 Tai Chi and the Art of Awareness

-Additionally, Ansell recommends practicing Tai Chi.
-“Tai Chi helps with being present in the body so that we gain awareness,” she said…
+Additionally, Ansell recommends practicing tai chi.
+“Tai Chi helps with being present in the body so that we gain aware- ness,” she said.
+“The movement lowers Blood pressure and enhances cognitive function, balance, flexibility and muscular strength while lessening stress, anxiety and depression.”

 Reflexology: Pressure Points for Wellness